wk8481/TaekwondoManagement/README.md

 the update of the start date
 ![img_2.png](img_2.png)

-the result afterwards as we can see the date has been updated
+the result afterward as we can see the date has been updated
 ![img_3.png](img_3.png)